๐ Free Illinois Landlord Forms

 Security Deposit Interest Notice

 Annual interest payment notice for landlords with 25+ units under 765 ILCS 715.
-Avoid double-deposit penalties.
+Failure to pay interest allows tenant to deduct it from rent.

 Chicago RLTO Forms